Doximity’s S-1 may explain why healthcare exits are heating up – TechCrunch

 While still growing, it’s fair to say that those figures describe a healthy exit environment.

-The list of deals in the market is rapid-fire.
+The list of deals in the market is straight fire.
 Earlier this year, Everlywell, founded in 2015, acquired two healthcare companies to expand its digital health service and distribution.
 Last week, Modern Fertility was bought by Ro for north of $225 million in a majority-equity deal.
 Before you start complaining that it’s not an IPO, consider this: A less than four-year-old company just got bought for a quarter of a billion dollars by another company that is less than four years old.